• unwind ai

 )

-Document processing pipeline:
+1. Document processing functionality:

 def process_document(file) -> List[Document]:

-with tempfile.NamedTemporaryFile(suffix='.pdf') as tmp_file:
+with tempfile.NamedTemporaryFile(delete=False, suffix='.pdf') as tmp_file:

 tmp_file.write(file.getvalue())

-loader = PyPDFLoader(tmp_file.name)
+loader = PyPDFLoader(tmp_path)

 documents = loader.load()